llabusch93/reclaim-sdk/README.md

-# Reclaim-SDK - Unofficial Python SDK for Reclaim.ai
+# reclaim-sdk - Python SDK for Reclaim.ai

 ⚠️ **WARNING: Major Changes in Version 0.5+** ⚠️

-The codebase has undergone significant changes from version 0.5 onwards.
-These changes introduce breaking changes that may affect existing implementations.
-Please review the documentation carefully when upgrading from earlier versions.
+The codebase has undergone substantial modifications starting from version 0.5.
+These updates introduce breaking changes that may impact existing implementations.
+Please consult the documentation thoroughly before upgrading from earlier versions.

-Reclaim-SDK is an unofficial Python SDK for the Reclaim.ai API.
-It provides a simple and easy-to-use interface for managing tasks in Reclaim.ai.
-Please note that this SDK is not affiliated with Reclaim.ai in any way and was reverse-engineered from the Reclaim.ai web app and [using the Swagger Spec](https://api.app.reclaim.ai/swagger/reclaim-api-0.1.yml), thanks to AJ from Reclaim.ai to provide that!
-As a result, there may be bugs and the API may change at any time, and versioning is not guaranteed to be stable.
+reclaim-sdk is a Python SDK designed for the Reclaim.ai API.
+It offers a straightforward and developer-friendly interface for managing tasks within Reclaim.ai.
+Please note that this SDK is not officially affiliated with Reclaim.ai and has been reverse-engineered from the Reclaim.ai web app, as well as utilizing the Swagger Spec provided by AJ from Reclaim.ai =>[Swagger Spec](https://api.app.reclaim.ai/swagger/reclaim-api-0.1.yml).
+Consequently, there may be bugs, and the API is subject to change without notice.
+Version stability is not guaranteed.

 ## Features
-Currently, Reclaim-SDK only supports task management.
-However, as there might be an official SDK in the future, this SDK won't implement all features of the web app.
+At present, reclaim-sdk exclusively supports task management.
+Its primary function is to integrate various tools with Reclaim.ai, enabling the efficient handling of tasks from project management, calendars, and similar applications within Reclaim.ai.
+For other features, such as managing habits or custom hours, users should utilize the Reclaim.ai web app directly.

+**If something is missing for you, please open an issue or a pull request.**

 ## Installation
-To install Reclaim-SDK, simply run the following command:
+To install reclaim-sdk, simply run the following command:
 ```bash
 pip install reclaim-sdk
 ```